 Why was Rajiv Gandhi Jeevandayee Arogya Yojana Launched?

 Through this scheme, financial protection is provided to below poverty line families for up to Rs.
 1.5 lakhs annually.
-This scheme was launched so as to provide access to quality medical services through a network of health care services that were identified.
+This scheme was launched so as to provide access to quality medical services through a network of that were identified.
 975 Medical and Surgical procedures in identified medical centres are covered under this plan.
 This identified network is needed to implement all schemes sponsored by the Maharashtra government.
 Certain minimum standards are maintained so as to provide quality medical services.